Your Colon (or Large Intestines) holds the job of letting go of that which the body no longer needs – literally, mental and emotionally.

 American’s do not have great bowel health.
 It’s estimated that American spend over 725 million dollars annually on laxatives trying to regulate their bowels.
 Western pathologies of the colon include: constipation, irregular bowel movements, diarrhea, appendicitis, diverticulitis, Irritable Bowel Syndrome, colitis, Crohn’s Disease and colon cancer.

 So what are healthy bowels like?
 It depends on a couple of factors – frequency, quantity and form.
-Welcome to what my students call the ‘perfect poop’ talk.
+Welcome to an abbreviated version of what my students call the ‘perfect poop’ talk.

 Frequency – How frequent a person should move their bowels depend on person and can vary vastly among ‘healthy’ people.
 One bowel movement a day is considered healthy the with two to three times a day not uncommon.
 Bowel movements every other day are considered not normal or healthy.
 Some people may go several days without a movement.
 Not moving the bowels frequently enough can lead to toxic accumulations and impacted bowels.